RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 ![image](https://user-images.githubusercontent.com/53150477/164339904-031627ee-86b3-4cb6-bd39-977b88530681.png)

 ### Virtual environment [ to be updated ]
-  Here are steps how we create virtual enviroment:

-  Step 1: Create a virtual environment named ENV

-     [name@server ~] virtualenv --no-download ~/ENV

-  Step 2: Once the virtual environment has been created, it must be activated:

-     [name@server ~] source ~/ENV/bin/activate

-  Step 3: Upgrade pip in the environment

-    (ENV)[name@server ~]$ pip install --no-index --upgrade pip

-  Step 4: Install numpy in the environment

-    (ENV)[name@server ~] pip install numpy --no-index

-  Step 5: Type the following commands:

-    (ENV) [name@server ~]
-    (ENV) [name@server ~] pip install --no-index torch torchvision torchtext
-    (ENV) [name@server ~] pip install matplotlib
-    (ENV) [name@server ~] pip install torchsummary
-    (ENV) [name@server ~] pip install tensorboard
+  Here are the steps that we followed to  create a  virtual enviroment  named “env_face” on Compute Canada  with the packages need to to run our code (You do not need to create one to run our code as we have already created one for you):

+ 	 - Drag "setup_face_env_github.sh" bash file from the "Bash_file" folder shown above and drop it into your scratch folder on Compute Canada:
+	 - Run the batch file to create the virtual enviroment ( it takes ~ 10 mins) cd ~/scratch && bash setup_face_env_github.sh

-### External Computing Services [ to be updated ]
+### External Computing Services
   We used Graham Cluster (graham.computecanada.ca) of the Compute Canada which is based on Linux.
-We installed "WinSCP" to transfer the folders into Compute Canada and "Putty" to run the Linux codes.
+We installed "WinSCP" for Windows10 and FileZilla for MacBook Pro 12.1 to transfer folders into Compute Canada and "Putty" to run the Linux codes.

-  Here are steps to run the code on the Graham cluster of the ComputeCanada:
+  For detailed steps to run the code on the Graham cluster of the ComputeCanada, please see the model section.

-  Step 1: Load python 3.7

-    [name@server ~] module load python/3.7

-  Step 2: Load other dependencies:

-    [name@server ~] module load nixpkgs/16.09  gcc/7.3.0 opencv/4.2

-  Step 3: Run the test code using the following commands

-    (ENV) [name@server ~] cd /home/yourusername/scratch
-    (ENV) [name@server ~] sbatch test.sh

-  Step 4: Check to see if the code is running:

-    (ENV) [name@server ~] squeue -u yourusername

-  Step 5: Once it finished running the code.
-Check the scratch folder and look for the slurm part.

 ## Dataset
    In our project, we have two major types of datasets, Feature Extractor and Similarity Analysis.